ssu655/MPNN_Predicting_BBB_Permeability/README.md

 # MPNN_Predicting_BBB_Permeability
-Implemented a Message Passing Neural Network (MPNN) to Predict the Permeability across the Blood Brain Barrier for Small Molecules

 This project is a pipeline of training a Graph Neural Network to predict the physiochemical property of small drug molecules, based on their molecular graphs.

 A quick demo of the project is in the Demo.ipynb file.
 The computation is all very quick to run, so feel free to download and play with it.